Loading Patchies...

 Clock & Beat Sync

-The clock object gives you access to the global transport for beat-synced animations and scheduling:
+The clock object gives you the global transport for beat-synced animation and scheduling:

 // Read transport state at any time